Table of Contents

 - Summary – You can Retire from the IRR, But it Isn’t Easy

 When you leave active duty, you may have the option of transferring into the Individual Ready Reserve (IRR).
-The IRR provides the military with a source of trained servicemembers who are on call if the military needs to rapidly expand.
+The IRR provides the military with a source of trained servicemembers who are on call if the military needs to expand rapidly.
 Most IRR members remain in the IRR while completing their initial mandatory service obligation (MSO), after which, they are separated from the IRR.

 However, in some cases, members can remain in the IRR beyond their MSO.
 In some cases, they may be able to earn retirement points, or even remain in the service long enough to earn retirement benefits.